Chemical Peel FAQ

 - Highly effective peeling agent, oil reducer and pore cleanser.

-- Results in marked improvement for acne prone skin.
+- Results in marked improvement for skin prone to breakouts.

 - Deep strength skin peel for those with experience using peels.